 Leaves in general are a valuable material that should be recycled, but live oak leaves are especially useful.
 Here are three ways to use them:

-Fertilizer: The easiest way to make use of the leaves is to Letting them decompose on the lawn provides organic material for the lawn and other landscape plants, returning nutrients to the soil.
-They are a little slower to decompose than leaves from pecans, red oak or cedar elms because of their denser mass, but they still decompose within a few months.
+Fertilizer: The easiest way to make use of the leaves is to let them decompose on the lawn providing organic material for the lawn and other landscape plants, and returning nutrients to the soil.
+They are a little slower to decompose than leaves from pecans, red oak or cedar elms because of their dense mass, but they still decompose within a few months with mowing

-To speed up the process, mow the leaves.
+To speed up the process, mow the leaves a few times.
 That makes especially good sense now if you have winter weeds in your lawn.
 The rescue grass, bedstraw, henbit and chickweed are trying hard to produce seed heads.
 Keeping them mowed won’t completely eliminate weeds next winter, but it may reduce the numbers.

-Compost: They are relatively nitrogen-rich and full of moisture when compared to other leaves, so they make a good ingredient.
-There is less bagging and transport of organic material to the landfill now that most San Antonio neighborhoods have access to the green organic material recycling bins, but the old option of providing your collected leaves to your gardening neighbors is still an option if you want to remove the leaves but also want to recycle the valuable organic material.
+Compost: Oak leaves are relatively nitrogen-rich and full of moisture when compared to other leaves, so they make a good soil additive.
+There is less bagging and transporting of organic material to the landfill now that most area neighborhoods have access to the green organic material recycling bins.
+The old option of providing your collected leaves to your gardening neighbors is still an option if you want to remove the leaves but also want to recycle the valuable organic material.

-A not-so-happy issue concerning live oak trees is the threat of oak wilt.
-We are in the prime susceptibility time (Feb.
-1 through June 30) so avoid pruning oak trees if you can.
-If you must cut off a branch or a tree is wounded in some other way, paint the wound immediately with pruning or latex paint.
+Trimming Live Oak Trees: A not-so-happy issue concerning live oak trees is the threat of oak wilt.
+We are in the prime susceptibility time (March 1 through June 30) so avoid pruning oak trees if you can.
+The recommended time to prune is the heat of the summer or the coldest of winter.
+If you must cut off a branch or a tree is wounded in some other way, paint the wound immediately with tree pruning paint or black spray paint.

 Painting the wounds prevents the spread of the disease spores by sap beetles, but once the disease is in place, trenching to break the root grafts is the only way to stop the progress.
 Individual trees can be protected by injection of Alamo Fungicide by a trained and certified arborist, but the disease keeps spreading.